dgpv/bsst/README.md

         will be employed to track and enforce constraints on values processed by the script.
 This will significantly improve the thoroughness of the analysis.
-        If false, the analysis will be fast, but not as thorough
+        If false, the analysis will be fast, but not as thorough, much fewer issues may be detected

   --z3-debug=false